 New electrocatalysts of ternary oxides

 In this research thrust, our goal is to develop a new class of catalysts and electrocatalysts with high efficiency and durability using non-noble metal oxides.
 Recent studies have suggested new metal oxides, such as perovskite oxides (ABO3) or perovskite-related oxides (ABO3-δ), may be the alternatives to platinum group metals in electrocatalysis.
 They could have high electrocatalytic activity for oxygen reduction reaction (ORR) and oxygen evolution reaction (OER).
-Their catalytic performances strongly depend on intrinsic property and oxidation state of A and B site atoms.
+Their catalytic performances strongly depend on the intrinsic property and oxidation state of A and B site atoms.
 A-site ions are typically catalytically inactive in many cases, and B-site ions can directly impact the catalytic behaviors.
-Thus, tuning of these sites leads to change in electron configuration and catalytic property.
-Similarly, ternary oxides should also be useful for other chemical transformations, such as conversion of hydrocarbons.
+Thus, tuning of these sites leads to changes in electron configuration and catalytic property.
+Similarly, ternary oxides should also be useful for other chemical transformations, such as the conversion of hydrocarbons.

 Design of nanomaterials for catalysis

-• Precise control of the synthesis of monodisperse nanocrystals with designed geometry
+• Precise control of the synthesis of monodisperse nanocrystals with designed geometry.

-• Synthesis of multimetallic alloy nanoparticles for regulating the surface electronic structures
+• Synthesis of multimetallic alloy nanoparticles for regulating the surface electronic structures.

 • Synthesis of bimetallic core-shell structured nanoparticles where the electronic structures of the shell can be altered by the core through ligand or strain effect.

 • Synthesis of metal@metal oxide core-shell nanoparticles where the thin oxide shell enhances the performance of metal nanoparticles.